Build and Run a Sample Using the Visual Studio* Command Line

 "C:\Program Files (x86)\Intel\oneAPI\<toolkit-version>\oneapi-vars.bat"

-NOTE:The setvars.bat script can be managed using a configuration file, which is especially helpful if you need to initialize specific versions of libraries or the compiler, rather than defaulting to the "latest" version.
-For more details, see Using a Configuration File to Manage Setvars.bat.
-See oneAPI Development Environment Setup for more configuration options. - In the same command window, run the application :
+NOTE:You can manage setvars.bat script to specify exact version of the toolkit, libraries or the compiler, rather than defaulting to the latest version.
+For advanced setup options, see Using a Configuration File to Manage Setvars.bat, oneAPI Development Environment Setup. - In the same command window, run the application:

 - Use the up and down arrow keys to select Create a project, then press Enter

-- Select the language for your sample.
+- The language selection will appear.
 For your first project, select cpp, then press Enter.
 The toolkit samples list appears.

 After you select a sample, press Enter.

 - Specify the location for the project.
-The default location includes the path from where the utility was run and the name of the project.
+The default location includes the path from where the CLI Browser was run and the name of the project.

 Press Tab to select Create, then press Enter:

-Build and Run a CPU or GPU Sample Using Microsoft Build*
+Build and Run a Sample Using Microsoft Build*

 - Using the same command prompt window where you ran setvars.bat, navigate to the folder where you downloaded the sample.

-- Configure the project to use the buffer-based implementation (first box) or the Unified Shared Memory (USM) based implementation (second box):
+- Configure the project to use the buffer-based implementation or the Unified Shared Memory (USM) based implementation .
+Read more about these memory management techniques in the Vector Add description.

+- Build the program.
 NOTE:Some samples require additional steps or arguments for building and/or running the sample.
-Review the sample's README.md file for specific details regarding how to build and run the sample.
+Review the sample's README.md file for specific details.

-- Navigate to the output directory (example: x64/Release)
+- Navigate to the output directory (for example: x64/Release)

 A success message will appear: